 And like other tech-based solutions, Quicken Loans Rocket Mortgage will only be successful if borrowers’ answers are honest and accurate, much like a standard home loan application.

 At the end of the day, it’s recommended that you still shop around as opposed to taking the easiest route to a mortgage.
-While the application process might be faster, savings thousands for even a few hours more work seems like a no-brainer.
+While the application process might be faster, saving thousands for even a few hours more work seems like a no-brainer.

 Ultimately, while convenience is great, a lower mortgage rate with fewer fees is much better, even if it takes a little more time and legwork.
-And other lenders are catching up, so you might be able to get a similar experience and snag a lower mortgage payment.

 Update: You can now make a Rocket Mortgage payment via Amazon Alexa thanks to the new Rocket Mortgage skill.
 Or via your smartwatch thanks to the Rocket Mortgage for Wearables companion app.

 You simply say, “Alexa, tell Rocket Mortgage to pay my mortgage,” and you’re done.
 The new Alexa skill can also tell you your outstanding loan balance, payment due date, and current mortgage interest rates for all Quicken Loans mortgage programs.

-Quicken Rocket Mortgage FAQ
+Rocket Mortgage FAQ

 Can I really get a mortgage in 8 minutes?